-SECTION 11.
+Section 12.
 Requests for sick leave and individual sick leave records shall not be available or distributed as general information or publicized.

-SECTION 12.
+Section 13.
 Except in cases of abuse, sick leave usage shall not be a factor for promotion, discipline, or other personnel action.

-SECTION 13.
+Section 14.
 Each employee shall be entitled to an advance of up to thirty (30) days sick leave, for serious disability or ailment, except when:

-- a. it is known that he/she does not intend to return to duty or when available information indicates that his/her return is only a remote possibility; - b. he/she has filed or the Agency has filed an application for disability retirement; - c. he/she has signified his/her intention of resigning for disability.
+- a. it is known that they do not intend to return to duty or when available information indicates that their return is only a remote possibility; - b. they have filed or the Agency has filed an application for disability retirement; - c. they have signified their intention of resigning for disability.